Find information for supervisors of research students.

 Orientation to supervision

-The Orientation to Supervision at VUW workshop is offered four times each year.
+The Orientation to Supervision workshop is offered four times each year.
 This workshop includes information on Doctoral and Master’s thesis policy, the policy and procedures relating to postgraduate research supervision and the doctoral examination process.
 The orientation also covers the practical support available for postgraduate research and culturally aware practice.
 Orientation sessions for 2019 are scheduled for:

 - Friday 22 February